-Mutual Aid initiatives have sprouted up to meet the needs of people across our communities.
-These networks have gained momentum in order to provide necessary relief from the effects of the COVID-19 pandemic on our communities.
+Mutual Aid initiatives are responding to meet the heightened needs of people across communities.
+These networks have gained momentum in order to provide necessary relief from the effects of the COVID-19 pandemic.
 Many Repair the World staff and Fellows are directly involved in mutual aid efforts.
-Check out our #MutualAid campaign where you can learn more about what it is and how to get involved to support your neighbors!
+Check out our #MutualAid campaign below where you can learn more about what it is and how to get involved to support your neighbors!

 Want to talk with a member of our team?
 Contact [email protected] to get connected or to share information about your mutual aid initiatives.
 Posted below are a sampling of initiatives across our communities that you can get involved with today.

 - New York City

 - Repair the World Brooklyn Workshop Distribution Center: We transformed our Crown Heights workshop space into a donation distribution center in partnership with Mutual Aid, and are collecting non-food supplies from this Target Wishlist for Central Brooklyn neighbors who need them.

 - Donate to Let My People Go to help raise money to secure the freedom of as many of our immigrant neighbors as possible!
 Funds have reached over 300k right to free at least 36 people.

 - Support the COVID-19 Bailout!
 There is a high need for bail posters and for people in support roles to help folks upon release.
 At the time of posting this, they have already freed over 50 people and have raised even more money

 - Support grocery access with Ratzon: Center for Healing and Resistance’s grocery fund!
 You can venmo @Ratzon-Food-Distro

 - Donate to neighbors through Open Hand Ministries for grocery/rent/mortgage support!